-03 Oct 3 tools to revolutionise your online focus groups
+03 Oct Three tools to revolutionise your online focus groups

-All that, and they still deliver high quality, in the moment insights.
+All that, and they still deliver high-quality, in the moment insights.
+Win-win!
 But how do you ensure your online focus group is a success?
-What software should you be using to ensure a smooth research experience that’s easy for both you and your participants?
-Read on to discover our top three online focus group tools that can allow you to host successful and insightful focus groups on a budget…
+What online focus groups software should you be using to ensure you provide a smooth research experience that’s easy and stress-free for both you and your participants?
+Read on to discover our top three online focus group tools that can help you to host successful and insightful focus groups, whatever your budget…

-Firstly we have Google Hangouts, a communication platform that enables users to participate in text, voice or video chats either in a group or a one-to-one setting.
-Available for iOS and Android and compatible with most devices, Google Hangouts is an online platform that enables users to create instant webcasts and video recording.
-There’s even screen-sharing capabilities which enable moderators to show participants materials and gauge their response – and best of all?
+First up we have Google Hangouts, a communication platform that enables users to participate in text, voice or video chats in either a group or a one-to-one setting.
+Available for iOS and Android and compatible with most devices, Google Hangouts is an online platform that enables users to create instant webcasts and video recordings.
+There are even screen-sharing capabilities which allow moderators to easily show their participants materials and gauge their responses.
+And best of all?
 Google Hangouts is completely free, making it one of the best online focus groups software options for businesses on a budget.
 Not only that, but because the session can be watched by selected viewers live on Google+, it’s great for clients, too.

 Lastly, there’s Zoom, a type of web conference software that promises to offer a smooth and consistent experience for its users.
-It has full HD video and audio capability for any sized Zoom room and a number of collaboration features such as co-annotation and white boarding, which means you can easily engage with your online focus group and encourage them to share ideas with each other, too.
-Not only that, but it also has wireless sharing so users can access the platform via desktop or mobile device, which means that research can easily fit in around your respondents’ lives, making for great response rates.
+It has full HD video and audio capability for any sized Zoom room, as well as a number of collaboration features such as co-annotation and whiteboarding.
+This means you can easily engage with your online focus group participants whilst also encouraging them to share ideas with each other, too.
+Not only that, but it also has wireless sharing so users can access the platform via desktop or mobile device.
+This means that the research can easily fit in around your respondents’ lives, making for great response rates.

 And that’s not all!
-Another handy tool available on Zoom include an attention indicator so that moderators can easily get the attention of participants, and the real bonus is that it also comes with tech support so if anything goes wrong at the last minute or if your participants are struggling to use the software, there will always be someone on hand to help and ensure things can continue to run smoothly.
+Another handy tool available on Zoom is the attention indicator, which helps moderators to easily get the attention of participants.
+However, the real bonus is that Zoom also comes with tech support, so if anything goes wrong at the last minute or if your participants are struggling to use the software, there will always be someone on hand to help and ensure that things can continue to run smoothly.
 See - we told you it was a great online focus groups software choice!